devinkr/js-dom/readme.md

 ### Nodes

-Everything in the HTML DOM is a "node".
+Everything in the DOM is a "node."
 Elements are called "element nodes," attributes are called "attribute nodes," the text inside elements are called "text nodes."
 There are comment nodes.
 The document itself is called a document node.

 You also can refer to nodes by their relationships to each other.
 For example, in the graphic above, you would say that the body element is the parent to the two div elements contained inside it, which are called child nodes.
 The two divs are also siblings to one another because they are on the same level in the tree structure.